Orson Welles: Early life

 George Orson Welles was born May 6, 1915, in Kenosha, Wisconsin, the younger of two sons of Richard Head Welles (Note: Richard H. Welles had changed the spelling of his surname by the time of the 1900 Federal Census, when he was living at Rudolphsheim, the 1888 Kenosha mansion built by his mother Mary Head Wells and her second husband, Frederick Gottfredsen.) and Beatrice Ives Welles (née Beatrice Lucy Ives).
-(Note: Sources vary regarding Beatrice Ives Welles's birth year; her grave marker reads 1881, not 1883.
-For more information see the talk page.)
 He was named after one of his great-grandfathers, Kenosha attorney Orson S. Head, and his brother George Head.
 (Note: An alternative story of the source of his first and middle names was told by George Ade, who met Welles's parents on a West Indies cruise toward the end of 1914.
 Ade was traveling with a friend, Orson Wells (no relation), and the two of them sat at the same table as Mr. and Mrs. Richard Welles.
 Mrs. Welles was pregnant at the time, and when they said goodbye, she told them that she had enjoyed their company so much that if the child were a boy, she intended to name him after them: George Orson.)

-Orson had a brother ten years older than himself, Richard Ives Welles (1905–1970s), who struggled all his life with mental health issues and was often institutionalized.
+Orson's brother, Richard Ives Welles, who was ten years older, struggled with mental health problems and was often institutionalized.